logi-26/psio-game-manager/README.md

 - Works on Linux, Mac and Windows.
 - Works in batch mode on all selected games.
-- Performs CRC-32 checks of each data track using data from the PlayStation Redump project.
 - Merges all multi-bin games into single bin files.
 - Generates CU2 files for all games that use CDDA audio.
 - Adds game cover images for games that do not have them.
 - Ensures that game names are not greater than 60 characters and do not contain invalid characters.
 - Generates the MULTIDISC.LST file for all multi-disc games and organises them into a single directory.
 - Detects and patches games that use LibCrypt.
+- OPTIONAL:
-- OPTIONAL: Rename all games using the game names from the PlayStation Redump project.
+- Rename all games using the game names from the PlayStation Redump project.
+- Performs CRC-32 checks of each data track using data from the PlayStation Redump project.

 ## Windows Users
 There is a Windows exe file:<br/>